ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     RateLimit-Remaining = quota-units

-Clients MUST NOT assume that a positive `RateLimit-Remaining` value imply any guarantee of being served.
+Clients MUST NOT assume that a positive `RateLimit-Remaining` value is a guarantee of being served.

 A low `RateLimit-Remaining` value is like a yellow traffic-light: the red light may arrive suddenly.